-For the first month of each of the Fellowship placement phases, Fellows will receive their stipend at the non-academic "Max Trav" rate, and all subsequent months will be at the non-academic "Max Res" rate.
+For the first month, Fellows will receive their stipend at the non-academic "Max Trav" rate, and all subsequent months will be at the non-academic "Max Res" rate.
 Stipend paid to Fellows while outside the home country is a monthly allowance intended to cover the cost of lodging, board and other essentials such as laundry and local transport.
 Stipend is normally payable in the local currency of the host country.
 Stipend is not a salary or honorarium.
 It is not intended to cover the Fellows' continuing expenses at home for themselves, nor their families.
 Stipends will be paid for the entire duration of the Fellowship.

-Specific information regarding the travel and payment instructions will be provided to the Fellow, as early as possible, but not before all placement and visa procedures have been completed.
+Specific information regarding the travel and payment instructions will be provided to the Fellow, as early as possible, but not before visa procedures have been completed.

-Once Fellows start their placements at United Nations Headquarters, they should open a local bank account, and complete and return a "Funds Transfer Form" (F249) to DOALOS without delay.
-This form is available for download here.
-Please note that it normally takes 5-10 working days for the first payment to be deposited to this account.
+Once Fellows start their Fellowship at United Nations Headquarters, they should open a local bank account.
+Please note that it normally takes 5-10 working days for the first stipend payment to be deposited to this account.

-Subsequent payments will be made through direct bank transfers to the bank account as stipulated in the Funds Transfer Request Form filed by the Fellow.
-If Fellows are unable to open a bank account due to local banking policies, they are requested to immediately contact DOALOS.
+Subsequent payments will be made through direct bank transfers to that bank account.
+If Fellows are unable to open a bank account due to local banking policies, they are requested to immediately inform DOALOS.

 As international financial transactions are strictly regulated, Fellows are strongly advised to open a local bank account and communicate their banking information to DOALOS immediately upon arrival so as to avoid delays in the transfer of subsequent stipend payments.

-It is very important that once Fellows receive an Award, they immediately begin applying for visa(s) for the host country(ies).
-While the United Nations and the host institution(s) may provide Fellows with certain supporting documents in this regard, the timely securing of all necessary visa(s) “including transit visa(s)“ is the sole responsibility of the Fellows.
-Although the Fellows are also responsible for the costs of obtaining visa(s), it should be noted that the first month’s stipend rate is higher than the subsequent months so as to offset such costs.
+It is very important that once Fellows receive an Award, they immediately begin applying for visa(s).
+While the United Nations may provide Fellows with certain supporting documents in this regard, the timely securing of all necessary visa(s) “including transit visa(s)“ is the sole responsibility of the Fellows.
+Although the Fellows are also responsible for the costs of obtaining visa(s), it should be noted that the first month’s stipend rate is higher than the subsequent months also in order to offset such costs.